up-to-you/dev_notes/Security/TLS.md

 2. Encrypt/Decrypt network messages, using Symmetric single key.
 After `Handshake` the slow `Asymmetric` approach is replaced by efficient and fast `Symmetric` encryption.

 **PKI** (Public Key Infrastructure) :
-designates the class of cryptographic algorithms, includes the following encryption tools:
+designates the class of cryptographic algorithms and approaches.
+Includes the following encryption tools:
 - Certificate
-- Asymmetric encryption
+- Asymmetric encryption algorithm
-- Key exchange (`Key Pair`)
+- Key exchange algorithm (based on `Key Pair`)

 Mathematical relation of `Key Pair` is as follow: